vahidAK/PatMat/README.md

 #### 3-1-1 NonPofO_HP1-HP2 results
 These are a vcf and a tsv files.
 These files represent the results for phasing methylation and reads and re-phasing het variants (haplotype 1 or HP1 and haplotype 2 or HP2) before assigning parent-of-origin.
 In the vcf file, for phased 0/1 (0|1 or 1|0) variants the last column includes HP1|HP2 (Ref is HP1 and alt is HP2), or HP2|HP1 (Ref is HP2 and alt is HP1) and for the phased 1/2 variants (1|2) the last column includes Ref_HP1|HP2 (the part before comma on the 5th column is HP1 and the part after comma is HP2) or Ref_HP2|HP1
 (the part before comma on the 5th column is HP2 and the part after comma is HP1).
-Note: During re-phasing input vcf variants, if your input vcf is a phased vcf file and some of the varinats could not be re-phased, the phase sign "|" will be just replaced by "/" sign (e.g. 1|0 will be 1/0).
+Note: During re-phasing input vcf variants, if your input vcf is a phased vcf file and some of the variants could not be re-phased, the phase sign "|" will be just replaced by "/" sign (e.g. 1|0 will be 1/0).
 #### 3-1-2 PofO_Assignment results
 These are a vcf and a tsv files.
 These files represent the results after assigning the parent-of-origin to HP1 and HP2 methylation data, reads, and variants.
 In the vcf file, for phased 0/1 (0|1 or 1|0) variants the last column includes Mat|Pat (Ref is maternal and alt is paternal), or Pat|Mat (Ref is paternal and alt is maternal) and for the phased 1/2 variants (1|2) the last column includes Ref_Mat|Pat (the part before comma on the 5th column is maternal and the part after comma is paternal) or Ref_Pat|Mat (the part before comma on the 5th column is paternal and the part after comma is maternal).
 Note: During PofO assignment to the re-phased variants, the phase sign "|" will be just replaced by "/" sign (e.g. 1|0 will be 1/0) if PofO could not be inferred.
 #### 3-1-3 CpG-Methylation-Status-at-DMRs
-This file represents status of CpGs and their methylation at each DMR on each haplotype, including the number or common CpGs between haplotypes and their methylation frequencies on each haplotypes, how many of them showed given methylation difference on each haplotype, and contribution or detection value of the DMR for each haplotype.
+This file represents status of CpGs and their methylation at each DMR on each haplotype, including the number of CpGs at haplotypes and their methylation frequencies on each haplotype, how many of them showed differential methylation on each haplotype, and if the iDMR included for PofO assignment and score calculation or not.
 #### 3-1-4 DMLtest.tsv.gz and callDML.tsv.gz
-These are the files from DSS statisticall analysis for detection of differentially methylated CpGs.
+These are the files from DSS statistical analysis for detection of differentially methylated CpGs.
 DMLtest stores statistical results for all the CpGs and callDML stores differentially methylated CpGs.
 #### 3-1-5 PofO_Scores.tsv
-This file included PofO assignment scores for each chromosome.
+This file includes PofO assignment score for each chromosome.
 #### 3-1-6 HP1_HP2_PerReadInfo
-This file includes per-read information including coordinates and strand of the reads on reference, read IDs, read flag and if the read is supplemenary or not, read mapping quality, and finally the positions, phred score base quality and base(s) from the read at the input phased het variants from strand-seq (or strand-seq plus WhatsHap, if given) for HP1 and HP2 and unphased variants in the input vcf file (1|2 varinats are considered as unphased).
-Base quality for indels represent the base quality of the first base.
+This file includes per-read information including coordinates and strand of the reads on reference, read flag and if the read is supplementary or not, read length and mapping quality, and finally the positions, phred score base quality and base(s) from the read at the input phased het variants from strand-seq (or strand-seq plus WhatsHap, if given) for HP1 and HP2 and unphased variants in the input vcf file (1|2 variants are considered as unphased).
+Base quality for indels represents the base quality of the first base.
 Positions in the per-read file are zero-based.
 **Note:** If you wish to try different criteria, the per-read file produced by PatMat >=v1.2.0 allows you to try different thresholds for options (**Note** that if you also provided WhatsHap phased vcf in your first try, then you **cannot** use per-read to try different --min_variant or --hapratio because these options will be also used to correct WhatsHap phased-block switches using strand-seq phased variants.), different dmr list, black list, include/exclude indels, and include/exclude supp reads much faster.
-These are also true for previous versions and their per-read **except** that per-read from previous versions **cannot** be used for different black list or include/exclude supp reads.
-NanoMethPhase phase module also produces a per-read file, however, per-read file from PatMat is NOT equivalent to the per-read file from
-NanoMethPhase.

 # More info about other methylation callers
 By default, we assume that you called methylation using guppy and your guppy bam also has methylation tag.
 However, patmat.py also supports other methylation callers including Nanopolish (Or f5c>=v0.7, which is a GPU implementation of nanopolish with the same output format), Megalodon, and DeepSignal.
 Here are some more information about their output per-read methylation call files and columns for compatibility with patmat.py:
 nanopolish and f5c>=v0.7 produce the following columns and the CpG coordinates are zero-based and coordinates for both strands are based on positive strand (positions for the CpG from both strands are the same):